GSTT-CSC/gstt-csc.github.io/_pages/fellowship_cohort_applications.md

 <p>Workforce and geographical eligibility are not decided by the faculty of this fellowship.
 This is decided at a regional level by regional funding bodies, and this is not a uniform process across the UK.
-If you wished to apply this cohort but were ineligible, please email the fellowship faculty so that we can identify priority areas for recruitment in future cohorts at ai4vbh@kcl.ac.uk
+If you wished to apply this cohort but were ineligible, please email the fellowship faculty so that we can identify priority areas for recruitment in future cohorts at ai.fellowship@kcl.ac.uk
 </p>
 <strong>Why are only certain career stages eligible?  </strong>